Kumaravel655/SA-C-GENDER-CLASSIFIER/README.md

 # Algorithm
 1.Import necessary packages.

-2.Read the dataset and normalize the data.
+2.Read the image and identify  the face in image using opencv.

 3.Form the CNN model using the necessary layers and filters.

-4.Train the model and save in the caffemodel form.
+4.Train the model and save in the caffemodel format.

-5.Evalute the model using the prototext.
+5.convert the caffemodel to  create the prototext(prototype machine learning model).

 6.Test the model upon various humans images.